Ad-free. Influence-free. Powered by consumers.

-The incandescent bulb’s days are numbered.
-It wastes a lot of energy to create light.
+The incandescent bulb's days are numbered.
+The bulb wastes a lot of energy to create light.
 The typical 60-watt bulb costs more than three times as much per year to run as a similar LED bulb.
 As of Jan.
 1, most incandescents will have been phased out.

 If sticker shock has kept you from buying LEDs, your procrastination has paid off.
 Store shelves are filling with less expensive LEDs from such brands as Cree, EcoSmart, Great Value (Walmart), Philips, and Sylvania.
 Because the market is changing so rapidly, we decided to report on our preliminary results of some of the newest and least expensive LEDs.